btekgit/FocusingNeuron-Theano-there-is-a-Keras-version-/README.md

 #### UPDATE Aug 2019 : Keras version is available, you can run the test with Kfocusing.py (+keras_utis.py)

+#### Some experiment jupyter notebooks are provided in experiment-notebooks folder.
+To run in Google colab you must upload Kfocusing.py and keras_utils.py for Keras based.

 ### EXAMPLES

 - Quick example runs on synthetically generated classication datasets: